brhillman/dissertation/source/04_subgrid2.md

 in the previous chapter.
 The overlap calculation is restricted to layers with partial cloud fractions between 5% and 95% cloud area.
-The separation between layers is calculated from the height above surface field from the SP-CAM output (“HEIGHT” in the SP-CAM history files), and overlap is binned by separation distance using 40 uniformly-spaced height bins from 0 to 5 km over a single month of output.
+The separation between layers is calculated from the height above surface field from the SP-CAM output ("HEIGHT" in the SP-CAM history files), and overlap is binned by separation distance using 40 uniformly-spaced height bins from 0 to 5 km over a single month of output.
 The analysis is limited to separations of 5 km or less because layers separated by more than 5 km are essentially uncorrelated and, as pointed